 Simply defined, character is who you are when no one else is watching.
-Personal character is expressed when pressure, difficulties, and temptations are encountered because what what we are made of is brought to light during times of testing.
+Personal character is expressed when pressure, difficulties, and/or temptations are encountered because what we are made of is brought to light during times of testing.
 Each person is shaped by the personal character they demonstrate since character shapes our habits and our habits determine our destiny.

 In The Gap encourages children to develop positive character traits such as Responsibility, Self-Control, Truthfulness, Discretion, and Gratefulness.
 If applied while still young, these character traits will help develop their ability to govern themselves, have personal integrity, and become effective leaders for tomorrow.

 Character Education classes taught by In The Gap volunteers consists of teaching character qualities in local elementary schools that will encourage students and staff to develop and model personal character.